Why You Must Migrate Your VSTO Add-Ins Before April 2026

 UI and Data Access

 VSTO add-ins use Windows Forms or WPF for custom task panes, ribbon tabs, and form regions.
 Web add-ins render task panes as web pages using HTML/CSS, typically styled with the Fluent UI React component library.
+Both VSTO and web add-ins can insert various types of content—such as images, diagrams, or data visualizations—directly into Office documents, making it easy to enhance documents with multimedia and interactive elements.

 For data access, VSTO can connect directly to local databases, the file system, and on-premises services.
 Web add-ins access data through web APIs over HTTPS, which means on-premises systems must be exposed through a secure API layer.
+Add-ins can also create and display charts within Excel or PowerPoint, enabling users to visualize data more effectively and make documents more engaging.

 Authentication and Deployment